PiotrZielonka/infinityshopping/README.md

 ```
 - Eclipse and Spring Tool Suite are not supported maybe it works but it was not tested.
 In Java / Spring environment use IntelliJ IDEA Community Edition and Visual Studio Code for Angular frontend environment
 - In IntelliJ IDEA additionally install plugin MapStruct support for IntelliJ IDEA [plugin MapStruct homepage](https://plugins.jetbrains.com/plugin/10036-mapstruct-support)
-- You can make sure if Building project automatically in Intellij is checked
+- You can make sure if building project automatically in Intellij is checked
 - When Intellij will be ready, all the project will be analyzed and indexed by Intellij.
 In the project directory, run the command below
 ```
 mvnw